DOWNTOWN ACCESS STRATEGY

 - Attractive transit, rideshare, non-motorized options, and employer commute programs can directly reduce drive-alone commute trips.

-- Project funding for future transportation investments is limited and competitive to acquire.
+- Project funding for future transportation investments is increasingly limited and competitive to acquire.

 Committee Approach: Process for addressing mobility issues and communicating to the BDA Board